Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 <td>
 <ul>
   <li aria-level="2">Use these settings if you have lots of material to cut through and you’d like to speed up the process</li>
-  <li aria-level="2">Ensure your <a href="https://resources.sienci.com/view/lmk2-maintenance/#adjusting-the-eccentric-nuts" target="_blank" rel="noopener">v-wheels are properly adjusted</a> when using these more aggressive settings</li>
 </ul>
 </td>
 </tr>